 The courts expect litigation to be used as a last resort to settle disputes.
-Parties are therefore expected to comply with the Practice Direction on Pre-Action Conduct and Protocols, which sets out the steps a creditor should take before issuing court proceedings.
+Parties involved in debt recovery are therefore expected to comply with the Practice Direction on Pre-Action Conduct and Protocols, which sets out the steps a creditor should take before issuing court proceedings.

 If the debtor is a limited company, PLC or LLP you will need to comply with the Practice Direction (“PD”) mentioned above.

 The objectives of the PD are for parties to have exchanged sufficient information so that they:

 - can make decisions about how to proceed